myclub-se/myclub-groups/README.txt

 6. Add your API key to the plugin settings.

 == Changelog ==
+= 1.2.0 =
+* Add code to clear cache on pages.
+* Show role on member blocks

 = 1.1.0 =
 * Add dynamic fields to member and leader popups